Beta version

 As you progress, you might explore:

-- Energy bundles: Combinations of smart products, services, and tariffs that work together (e.g., EV charger + EV tariff)
+• Energy bundles: Combinations of smart products, services, and tariffs that work together (e.g., heat pump + heat pump tariff)